 It is understood that there are many alternatives to sources of finance or capital.
 It is stated that the select the right source and the right mix of finance is a key challenge for every finance manager as well as entrepreneurs.
 The process of selecting the right source of finance involves in-depth analysis of each and every source of fund.
-Hence, it is stated that for the analysing and comparing the sources, it needs the understanding of all the characteristics of the finance are classified.
+Hence, it is stated that for the analysing and comparing the sources, it needs the understanding of all the characteristics of the financing sources.
+There are many characteristics on the basis of which sources of finance are classified.
 It is understood that on the basis of a time period, sources are classified as long-term, medium term, and short term.
 It seems that the ownership and control classify sources of finance into owned and borrowed capital.
+Internal sources and external sources are the two sources of generation of capital.
 It is stated that the all the sources have different characteristics to suit different types of requirements.
 Hence, herewith tried to understand comparative analysis chart of all sources of finance, which learnt by students.